gti-uvigo/5g-handover-sim/readme.md

 The rest of the instructions on how to install and run the simulator expect you to have a working installation of ns-3 and 5G-LENA in the root directory of the repository, specifically in the `ns-3-dev` folder.

-To install ns-3 and 5G-LENA, follow these steps:

 > **Note:** As part of the installation process, please remember to create a symbolic link from the `network-simulator` folder into the `ns-3-dev/scratch` folder.
 >```bash
 >ln -s /path/to/network-simulator /path/to/ns-3-dev/scratch